UbiquityRobotics/learn2/docs/models/magni6_mini.rst

 .. important::

-    Our robot solutions are designed to be safe for use on a table.
-    However, we strongly recommend testing in a safe, obstacle-free environment to ensure smooth operation.
+    while our sample examples are designed to be safe for use on a table,  we strongly recommend testing on a safe, obstacle-free surface, like a floor or a raised table with bumpers.

 .. warning::

-    While tabletop testing is generally safe, make sure there is enough space for the robot to move, and handle it carefully when driving to avoid accidents.
+    While tabletop testing is generally safe, the robot is not warantied for abupt drops.

 Room Mapping Starter